Qiskit/qiskit-serverless/docs/deployment/cloud.rst

 This section will describe the steps to build and deploy the infrastructure with **Docker**.

-If you have ``docker-compose`` available you can run the next command in your terminal:
+If you have ``docker compose`` available you can run the next command in your terminal:

 .. code-block::
    :caption: run the command from the root of the project

-        $ docker-compose --profile jupyter up
+        $ docker compose --profile jupyter up

 Once the execution of the command has finished, if everything went well you should be able to open the browser and have access to: